SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

 \item \textbf{Evaluation:} Each derived candidate solution is assessed using a predefined fitness function:

 where $r_{\text{dpt}}$ and $r_{\text{sub}}$ represent the reductions in, respectively, depth and the number of CNOT subcircuits that can be extracted from the original circuit.
 The coefficient $\alpha$ ($0<\alpha<1$) achieves the trade-off between minimizing circuit depth and reducing the number of CNOT subcircuits.
-Note that the CNOT subcircuits are greedily assembled.
-(Line 2)
+Here, the CNOT subcircuits are identified using the same greedy sweeping strategy introduced in Sec.~\ref{sec:sweep}.
+(Line 2 in Alg.~\ref{alg:ga})